Abstract submissions are now open!

-The Critical Care Canada Forum is a 4-day conference focusing on the care of critically ill patients.
-Internationally recognized, the Critical Care Canada Forum focuses on leading-edge science through informative and interactive sessions.
-The Scientific Abstract session at the meeting provides an opportunity for investigators, clinicians, and trainees in varied disciplines to interact and to exchange and disseminate innovative ideas and technologies.
+The Critical Care Canada Forum is a 4-day conference focusing on the care of critically ill patients – presenting leading-edge science through informative and interactive sessions.
+Daily Scientific Abstract sessions provide an opportunity for investigators, clinicians, and trainees in varied disciplines to interact and to exchange and disseminate innovative research, education scholarship, social science, technological advancement, clinical care and quality improvement science.

-We invite physicians, nurses, respiratory therapists, pharmacists, dieticians, physio- and occupational therapists and other allied health professionals to submit their science for presentation.
-Abstracts and posters will be displayed using an electronic format; therefore we also encourage you to consider using images and video in presenting your science, where appropriate.
+We invite physicians, nurses, respiratory therapists, pharmacists, dieticians, physio- and occupational therapists and other allied health professionals to submit their scholarly work for presentation.
+Abstracts and posters will be displayed using an electronic format; therefore, we also encourage you to consider using images and video in presenting your science, where appropriate.

 ABSTRACT SUBMISSION INSTRUCTIONS

-- Headings: Abstract title, Authors and Affiliations, Introduction, Objectives, Methods, Results, Conclusion;
+- Headings: Abstract title, Authors and Affiliations, Introduction/Background, Objectives, Methods, Results, Conclusion and References;

-- Supporting files (up to 3) – graphics, text, tables, and images will be accepted for uploading (e.g. doc, docx, Adobe PDF, xls, xlsx, jpg, jpeg, WMV video file – up to 50MB);
+- Supporting files (up to 3) – graphics, text, tables, and images will be accepted for uploading (e.g. doc, docx, Adobe PDF, xls, xlsx, jpg, jpeg, WMV video file – up to 50MB).
+Only supporting files provided as images (jpg, jpeg) will be included in the published abstracts;

-- Only abstracts that are complete and in accordance with headings provided will be considered for review
+- Only abstracts that are complete and in accordance with the instructions provided above will be considered for review;

 ABSTRACT SUBMISSION GUIDELINES